PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-11 10:34:16
+Last updated: 2024-04-11 10:34:50
-Random Quote: I can't tell the difference between my waking life and dreams. - Arthur Harrow
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman